astropy/astroplan/docs/tutorials/scheduling.rst

 Now all we have left is to initialize the scheduler, input our list of blocks and the schedule to put them in.
-There are currently two schedulers to chose from in astroplan.
+There are currently two schedulers to choose from in astroplan.

 The first is a sequential scheduler.
 It starts at the start_time and scores each block (constraints and target) at that time and then